INFO FOR PET OWNERS

 Admitting Your Pet

-If your pet stays in hospital for tests, monitoring or surgery in our animal emergency centre in Perth, you will be asked to sign a consent form.
-This form allows you to pre-determine your decision should your pet require a sudden change of treatment and authorizes PVE to complete the treatments you consent to on the form.
-We encourage you to ask questions about the details and seek further clarification from PVE staff to ensure you understand and are comfortable with this consent.
+If your pet stays for tests, monitoring or surgery in our animal emergency centre in Perth, you will be asked to sign a consent form.
+This form allows you to pre-determine your decision should your pet require a sudden change of treatment and authorizes Perth Vet Emergency to complete the treatments you consent to on the form.
+We encourage you to ask questions about the details and seek further clarification from Perth Vet Emergency staff to ensure you understand and are comfortable with this consent.
 It is also vital you double-check all contact details on the form to ensure we are able to reach you while your pet is in our care.

 How Do I Get An Update?

 No news is good news!
 The vet is unlikely to call you during the evening of admission unless there is something specific to report or we need additional information.
 However, you are welcome to call our after hours vet in Perth any time during your pet’s stay to see how they are doing.
-The vet may not be able to speak with you personally but a PVE representative will advise you of your pet’s status.
+The vet may not be able to speak with you personally but a Perth Vet Emergency representative will advise you of your pet’s status.
 The next morning between 5am – 8am we will call you to provide an update on your pet as well as the ongoing treatment plan for the day, or to arrange for your pet to be discharged to return home.

 What Happens at Discharge?

-Patient discharges from the emergency service will usually occur between 6am and 8am on weekdays.
+Patient discharges from the animal emergency service will usually occur between 6am and 8am on weekdays.
 You will be provided with discharge instructions and medications if required.
 You will be advised if your pet is well enough to go home or if they still require further care at your Primary Care Vet – our veterinarians aim to discuss all cases with your Primary Care Vet prior to transfer if possible.
 If your animal has a complicated medical or surgical condition requiring specialist care, they can be referred to another specialist in any vet clinics in Perth as recommended by your Primary Care Vet.